OneDirection9/foundation/README.md

 # foundation
 Foundations of deep learning

-This repository helps me to organize a project, such as pre-commit, setup, isort, yapf, and so on.
+This repository helps me to organize a project, such as pre-commit, setup, isort, black, and so on.

 # References